NotABotBruno/simple-react-carousel/README.md

-# simple-react-carousel
+# simple-vite-react-carousel
-A simple react carousel with page indicator and drag functionality
+A simple vite react carousel with page indicator and drag functionality